 - Feature configuration is decoupled from API configuration.
 One plugin can be bound to multiple APIs under different services.

 - Hot update is supported for configurations.
-After a plugin is bound to an API, it can take effect without publishing the service.
+After a plugin is bound to an API, it can take effect without releasing the service.

 Step 1.
 Create a plugin